Cemoro Lawang – the village in the shades of Bromo Volcano in Indonesia.

 Here is everything you need to know before Hiking Mount Bromo active volcano.

-If you are also aiming for Mount Penanjakan spectacular sunrise viewing point – here are hiking details.
+If you are also aiming for Mount Penanjakan, the spectacular sunrise viewing point, here are the hiking details.
 Hiking Ijen Crater in east Java in Indonesia is a truly magic experience!

 Top rated Mount Bromo tours on Tripadvisor: